barne856/squint/README.md

 ## Overview

-Squint is a C++ library that provides compile-time dimensional analysis and unit conversion capabilities.
-It allows developers to work with physical quantities in a type-safe manner, preventing common errors related to unit mismatches and improving code readability and maintainability.
+Squint is a C++ library that provides compile-time dimensional analysis, unit conversion capabilities, and tensor operations.
+It allows developers to work with physical quantities and multi-dimensional data in a type-safe manner, preventing common errors related to unit mismatches and improving code readability and maintainability.

 ## Project Map